Skip to main content

 cartoons, movies, video games, or comics.
 A forty-year career working in health care—as a medical officer in the Canadian Air Force (Portage la Prairie, MB), a general practitioner in Cape Breton (NS), a pediatrician in both Sydney (NS) and Kentville (NS), and a pediatric emergency physician at the IWK Health Centre in Halifax—predates this second career as a writer and novelist.
 Flowers for Gaia is his first published novel, but others are en route.
 “Creating a fantasy world and a meaningful story filled with characters that breathe is both a daunting and thrilling undertaking,” says John.
 “Being able to share this with readers is even more amazing.”
 John and his wife live in the beautiful Annapolis Valley of Nova Scotia.

-Learn more about OC Publishing authors and books at www.ocpublishing.ca
+Learn more about John on his OC Publishing author page at https://ocpublishing.ca/john-grant

 Comments